nimiq/core-js/README.md

 	yarn
 	```

-If you decided on using yarn for managing the dependencies,
-you have to use `node_modules/.bin/gulp` instead of `gulp`
-and `node_modules/.bin/jasmine` instead of `jasmine` in the following.

 ### Test and Build

 #### Run Testsuite
+- `npm test` or `yarn test` runs browser and NodeJS tests.
-- `gulp test` runs the testsuite in your browser.
+- `npm run test-browser` or `yarn test-browser` runs the testsuite in your browser only.
-- `jasmine` runs the testsuite in NodeJs.
+- `npm run test-node` or `yarn test-node` runs the testsuite in NodeJS only.

 #### Run ESLint
-`gulp eslint` runs the ESLint javascript linter.
+`npm run lint` or `yarn lint` runs the ESLint javascript linter.

 #### Build
-Executing `gulp build` concatenates all sources into `dist/{web,web-babel,web-crypto,node}.js`
+Executing `npm run build` or `yarn build` concatenates all sources into `dist/{web,web-babel,web-crypto,node}.js`

 ## Contribute